Bose-Einstein condensate sub-wavelength confinement via superoscillations: Speeding Oscillations by Minimizing Potential

 where $k_j = 2\pi/\lambda_{j}$, $\lambda_1=702$ nm, $\lambda_{2} = 728$ nm, and $\lambda_{3} = 780$ nm.
 By adjusting the amplitudes $A_j$ and phases $\phi_j$ (or equivalently $b_j$ and $c_j$, see Eq.~(4.21.1\_5) of Ref.~\cite{NIST:DLMF}), we can destructively interfere the three fields to achieve superoscillations within a spatial interval

 Note that the width of $x_{\rm super}$ is $250$ nm, which is 0.356$\lambda_1$.
 The resulting potential will have a full period width of the least common multiple of the individual wavelengths, lcm(702, 728, 780) nm = 98.280 $\mu$m.
-As such, the range which contains the full period of the complete standing wave is
+As such, a range that contains the full period of the complete standing wave is

 Superoscillations of a laser field have been synthesized via intensity minimization~\cite{mccaul_superoscillations_2023}.
-We extend this idea to minimizing $\int_{x_{\rm super}} Vdx$ with respect to $b_j$ and $c_j$, where the potential $V$ induced by the trichromatic field~\eqref{eq:control_field}.
-To enforce physical units and avoid the trivial solution, we add the constraint $\int V dx = V_0$ for some constant $V_0$.
+We extend this idea to minimizing $\int_{x_{\rm super}} Vdx$ with respect to $b_j$ and $c_j$, where the potential $V$ is induced by the trichromatic field~\eqref{eq:control_field}.
+To enforce physical units and avoid the trivial solution, we add the constraint $\int_{x_{T}} V dx = V_0$ for some constant $V_0$.

 Hence, the values of the parameters $\{b_j, c_j\}_{j=1}^3$ that are candidates for superoscillations are obtained by \begin{mini}[s] {\{b_j, c_j\}_{j=1}^3}{\int_{x_{\rm super}}\widetilde{V} dx}{}{} \addConstraint{\int_{x_{T}} \widetilde{V} dx = 1}, \end{mini} with